-The Denver Hospice is guided by an executive team committed to developing world-class caregivers with the skills and spirit to fulfill this organization’s mission.
-These individuals draw upon a rich diversity of experience in corporate and not-for-profit environments to ensure organizational strength, stability, flexibility and purpose, now and in the future.Tim Bowen - President and CEO Care Synergy, CEO The Denver Hospice
+The Denver Hospice is guided by an executive team committed to developing world-class caregivers with the skills and spirit to fulfill our mission to encircle those facing advanced illness with unprecedented levels of comfort, compassion and expertise.
+Our leaders draw upon a rich diversity of experience in corporate and not-for-profit health care organizations to ensure organizational strength, stability, flexibility and purpose, now and in the future.Tim Bowen - President and CEO Care Synergy, CEO The Denver Hospice

 Tim began his career as a medical social worker and progressed in management and leadership positions with both not-for-profit and for-profit hospice providers at local, regional and national levels.
 An active leader and hospice advocate throughout his career, Tim co-founded the National Hospice Executive Roundtable, a cadre of chief executives from the nation’s leading not-for-profit hospices.
 He holds a Master’s degree in Social Welfare from the University of California at Berkeley and a Bachelor’s degree in Sociology from the University of San Diego.